 Writing course calls inclusive language 'an ethical obligation'

-Western Michigan University offers guidelines to help students "avoid gender bias in writing," such as avoiding the terms "mothering" and "fathering."
+- Western Michigan University maintains a set of guidelines to help students "avoid gender bias in writing," such as avoiding the terms "mothering" and "fathering."

 A Western Michigan University student says she was surprised by the emphasis her professor placed on an “inclusive language policy” on the first day of a Professional Writing course.

 The policy, which calls inclusive language “an ethical obligation,” closely parallels university guidelines that, among other things, advise against the use of words like “mothering” and “fathering” in order to avoid gender bias.

 “I just walked in, he passed it out, and said ‘pay special attention to this part, because it matters in our society today,’” Elizabeth Cecchin told Campus Reform, referring to her syllabus given by her professor, Dr. Brian Gogan.

 “The use of inclusive language is an ethical obligation in professional writing,” the policy stated.
 “Inclusive language, for instance, means using the words lay audience instead of layman or even lay woman” [emphasis in original].

 In an email interview with Campus Reform, Gogan clarified that “the policy does not have repercussions that would influence a student’s grade,” noting that the syllabus specifies grading penalties for other infractions, such as late assignments, but not for failure to use inclusive language.

 “The ‘inclusive language policy’ that appears on many of my syllabi is a version of a policy that I first encountered almost a decade ago,” he explained.
 “Also, this policy closely resembles the recommendations included in Western Michigan University’s Writing Style Guide.”